Overview of retention policies

 - Policies page in the Microsoft 365 compliance center.

-- Retention page under Data governance in the Office 365 Security & Compliance Center.
+- Retention page under Information governance in the Office 365 Security & Compliance Center.

 How a retention policy works with content in place